aol/micro-server/readme.md

 Rest end points can use the annotation @Rest instead of both @Component (Spring) and implementing RestResource.
 Users can specify their own tag annotations also.

 ROMA - Spring Row Mapper has been made an optional dependency.
 It's only available on a minor Repo no-one really uses, so it caused problems building Microserver apps externally.

+v0.5

+Spring Boot support is added with v0.5, so now you can launch a Spring Boot application that runs on a Grizzly Server with Jersey 2 and Microserver Jersey / Spring Integration.
+Your Spring Boot apps can also take advantage of Microserver optimisations and enhancements such as co-locating services with shared Spring resources (you might want to do this, to reduce consumption of scarce resources such as datasource connections to critical dbs).